 When you uncover specific pain points and interests among the B2B buying committee, provide each stakeholder with targeted information.
 Avoid cookie-cutter proposals and one-size-fits-all answers.
 The more you can customize your follow-ups, the stronger your deal will be.
 Nothing beats a personalized experience.

-Find the right resources to support your complex sales cycles
+Find the right resources to support your complex selling process

 Complex B2B sales cycles require more from the in-house team.
 An outsourced professional call center like Volkart May can reduce your burden and help you focus on the most important aspects of the project, like building relationships and closing deals.
 We excel at supporting leading brands by qualifying potential prospects, identifying decision-makers and influencers, and setting appointments.